osisoft/testing-content/Content_Portal/Documentation/Identity/tenants-client-credential-clients.md

 <a id="opIdClientCredentialClients_Get Client Credential Clients Header"></a>

-Return total number of Client Credential clients in a Tenant.
-Optionally, check based on a list of requested clients.
+Returns the total number of client credential clients in a tenant.
+Optionally, check based on a list of requested client Ids.
 The value will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request
 ```text